-- Maritime Southeast Asia: Indonesia, East Malaysia, Singapore, Philippines, East Timor, and Brunei.
+- Maritime Southeast Asia: Indonesia, East Malaysia, Singapore, Philippines, East Timor and Brunei.

-- Mainland Southeast Asia (known as Indochina): Cambodia, Laos, Myanmar (Burma), Thailand, Vietnam, and West Malaysia.
+- Mainland Southeast Asia (known as Indochina): Cambodia, Laos, Myanmar (Burma), Thailand, Vietnam and West Malaysia.

-In the 20th century, the countries have seen mixed fortunes in terms of economy and political upheavals, but overall the story has been one of rapid growth.
+In the 20th century, these countries have seen mixed fortunes in terms of economy and political upheavals, but overall the story has been one of rapid growth.
 Over the past decade, the region has averaged a growth rate of more than five percent per year.
 If Southeast Asia were one country, it would be the world's ninth-largest economy.